oxidane/tmuxomatic/README.md

   * **Size**: Expressed in exact characters, or contextually as a percentage or multiplier
   * **Direction**: Cardinal directions (up, down, left, right) for movement or to specify object edge

-In the following demonstrations, the flex shell is represented by the `flex>` prompt.
+In the demonstrations below, the flex shell is represented by the `flex>` prompt.
 For a detailed list of all flex commands, type `help` from the shell at any time.